 Posts feature partner companies & may be sponsored.
 Post contains affiliate links & I will be compensated if you make a purchase after clicking on links.
 As an Amazon Associate I earn from qualifying purchases.

-When I started blogging 18 months ago it was a way for me to remind myself to slow down, appreciate the world around me and try to show others what affect our choices in life were making on the world around us.
-I realize that life is crazy…I have 2 kids, work, family obligations, pets…there are days that my husband and I are like ships passing each other in the night.
+When I started blogging 18 months ago it was a way for me to remind myself to slow down, appreciate the world around me, and try to show others what effect our choices in life were making on the world around us.
+I realize that life is crazy…I have 2 kids, work, family obligations, and pets…there are days that my husband and I are like ships passing each other in the night.